 RELEVANCE AND CONSISTENCY

-WITH THE PURPOSE OF NOT DUPLICATING LITERATURE, Authors have checked previous issues of Pharmacy Practice looking for similar articles.
-Referencing these articles acknowledges their previous contribution to the area, as well as gives an idea of the importance that authors grant to Pharmacy Practice.
+WITH THE PURPOSE OF NOT DUPLICATING LITERATURE, Authors have checked previous issues of Pharmacy Practice and other Pharmacy journals, looking for similar articles.
+Referencing these articles acknowledges their previous contribution to the area, as well as gives an idea of the importance that authors grant to Pharmacy journals.

 e-mails for all the authors are provided in the title page but also recorded into the submission process.
 Names of all the authors will be included in following style, according to International Standards: